JoaquinRives/wp_knn_model/README.md

 The predictions are made using the k Nearest Neighbors Algorithm with Euclidean distance.

-Azure Pipelines is used for continuous integration and development of this project.

 # To install from github repo:
 >>> pip install git+git://github.com/JoaquinRives/wp_knn_model